Why Consider Breast Implant Removal?

 Unfortunately, some women relate a history that they never liked their implants in the first place, or they always felt like they were too big.
 Oftentimes they relate a history that they “went in for a lift” and came out with bigger saggy breasts rather than the perky, youthful breasts they were envisioning.
 This may have happened for any number of reasons: poor communication with the surgeon or wrong operation in the first place.
-Sometimes the easiest and most cost effective solution for droopy breasts is to put in an implant to “fill up” the loose skin.
-If the breast is droopy in the first place, a breast implant will indeed fill up the lax skin, but it will do very little to lift or re-shape a saggy breast that needed a lift in the first place.
+Sometimes the easiest and most cost-effective solution for droopy breasts is to put in an implant to “fill up” the loose skin.
+If the breast is droopy in the first place, a breast implant will indeed fill the lax skin, but it will do very little to lift or re-shape sagging breasts that needed a lift in the first place.

 How Implant Removal Works

-Fortunately, very few women request implant removal simply because they regret the operation altogether, but it does happen and thankfully it can be “undone” with very little negative consequence in many cases.
+Fortunately, very few women request treatment because they regret the operation altogether, but it does happen and thankfully it can be undone with very little negative consequence in many cases.

 The decision whether or not to remove the implants altogether or to replace them with smaller implants depends largely on how much breast tissue a woman presently has and what size breasts she would like to have in the long run.
 When a woman has gained some weight since her original breast augmentation it is not uncommon for her breasts to be larger as well, so an implant may not be necessary at all.
-In some cases the breasts will look much more natural without the implants.
-A recommendation on whether or not a woman needs a breast lift (mastopexy) depends on overall appearance of the breast and where her breast tissue now lies relative to the implants.
-A good rule of thumb is…if the breast was droopy BEFORE the implant or is droopy WITH the current implant, then it will probably be droopy with a smaller implant or no implant.
-In most cases a good breast exam and a candid conversation with your surgeon will allow you and your surgeon to decide what’s best for you.
+In some cases, the breasts will look much more natural without the implants.
+A recommendation on whether or not a woman needs a breast lift (mastopexy) depends on the overall appearance of the breast and where her breast tissue now lies relative to the implants.
+A good rule of thumb is: if the breast was droopy BEFORE the implant or is droopy WITH the current implant, then it will probably be droopy with a smaller implant or no implant.
+In most cases, a breast exam and a candid conversation with your surgeon will allow you to decide what’s best for you.

-If a women has saline implants in place, the implants can actually be deflated in the office, under local anesthesia, which allows both surgeon and patient to accurately see what the breast will look like without an implant.
-This also allows a woman to “live with” her smaller breasts for a while.
-This way she can dress around the new size before deciding whether she wants them removed or downsized.
-If she decides she wants them removed and does not wish to have a lift at the same time, this can usually be done in the office as well.
-If she decides she would like to have a smaller implant and/or a lift at the same time it is advisable to do it within a couple of weeks to avoid collapse of the “pocket” that houses the implant.
+If a patient has saline implants, they can be deflated in the office, under local anesthesia, which allows both surgeon and patient to accurately see what the breast will look like without an implant.
+This also allows the patient to live with her smaller breasts for a while.
+This way, they can dress around the new size before deciding whether they want them removed or downsized.
+If the patient decides to have implants removed and does not wish to have a lift at the same time, this can usually be completed in the office as well.
+If the patient decides to have a smaller implant and/or a lift at the same time, it is advisable to do so within a couple of weeks to avoid the collapse of the pocket that houses the implant.

-If a woman has silicone implants this option is not practical, but your surgeon should be able to give you at least a rough estimate of breast size.
-If you think you are having trouble visualizing what your breast would look like without an implant ask your surgeon to show you some pictures of what his/her best guess is.
-This will help you decide if that look is acceptable to you or not.
+If a patient has silicone implants this option is not practical, but your surgeon should be able to give you at least a rough estimate of breast size.
+If you think you are having trouble visualizing what your breast would look like without an implant, ask your surgeon to show you some pictures of what their best guess is.
+This will help you decide if that look meets your preferences.

 - Removal of implants altogether, no lift